valohai/docs/source/tutorials/valohai/advanced/index.rst

 Next we'll need to create the pipeline definition.
 We'll need to define the steps our pipeline has and how inputs/outputs flow through them.

-* **Nodes** - In our case these will represent different steps (preprocess and train)
+* **Nodes** - For our sample we'll create two execution nodes, and one deployment node
-* **Edges** - How do we connect these steps?
+* **Edges** - Defines how does data flow from one node to another.
 For example the output of preprocessing should be used as the input of our train step.

 * In your ``valohai.yaml`` create a new pipeline as:
     .. code:: yaml

         - pipeline:
-            name: Training pipeline
+            name: Train and deploy pipeline
             nodes:
-            - name: preprocess
+            - name: preprocess-node
                 type: execution
                 step: Preprocess data
-            - name: train
+            - name: train-node
                 type: execution
                 step: Train MNIST model
+            - name: deploy-node
+                type: deployment
+                deployment: predict-digit
+                endpoints:
+                  - predict-digit
             edges:
+            - [preprocess-node.output.*.npz, train-node.input.my-processed-mnist-dataset]
-            - [preprocess.output.*.npz, train.input.my-processed-mnist-dataset]
+            - [train-node.output.model*, deploy-node.input.predict-digit.model]

     ..

 * The ``node.step`` is the name of the ``step`` in ``valohai.yaml`` and the ``edges`` are defining the output/input data of those steps (e.g. step.input.input-name)
 * Now push a new commit to your code repository and fetch a new commit to Valohai.
 * 🔥 You can now create a new pipeline from your project.
 This will automatically launch the right executions and pass the right inputs to our train step.
     * As per the ``edges`` definition of your pipeline, it will replace the default input of ``my-processed-mnist-dataset`` with the .npz file that was outputted from the preprocessing step.
     * You'll notice that the simple graph appears with familiar colors (blue for starting, green for completed)

+Got stuck?
+Check out the completed version in our `GitHub repo <https://github.com/DrazenDodik/valohaiquickstart/tree/pipelines>`_

 Do more with Valohai APIs
 --------------------------